-TROSA is a licensed innovative, multi-year residential therapeutic community.
-Each day, TROSA gives more than 400 men and women the tools and support they need to be productive, recovering individuals by providing counseling/mentoring, life skills and vocational training, education, and continuing care.
+TROSA is a licensed, innovative, multi-year residential treatment program.
+TROSA is a cost-free program.
+You do not need insurance.
+Each day, TROSA gives more than 400 men and women the tools and support they need to be productive, recovering individuals by providing counseling, mentoring, life skills and vocational training, education, health services, and continuing care.
 We provide these services and housing, food, clothing, and personal care items to every resident at no charge.

-To view our informational brochure, please click here.
+To view/print our informational brochure, please click here.

 The TROSA community relies on its members, both staff and those in the program, as key agents of change.
 These change agents influence individual attitudes, perceptions, and behaviors associated with drug use.
 Our motto, “Each One, Teach One,” reflects the importance of peer support in our program and the community’s vital role in achieving and maintaining recovery.
-Services are provided by program graduates, peer leaders, licensed and certified treatment professionals, and trained peer support specialists.
+Services are provided by licensed and certified treatment professionals, program graduates, peer leaders, and trained peer support specialists.
+[Pictured above: TROSA’s Counseling staff, led by Lead Clinical Counselor Lisa Finlay (second from left)]

 TROSA residents participate in experiential vocational training through their Community Assignments.
 Community Assignments, a cornerstone of TROSA, help mimic a successful life outside of TROSA: waking each morning with a purpose and a role to fill.
 During their Community Assignment, residents not only learn vocational training skills, but they also learn life skills such as communications and time management, how to work as part of a team, and how to contribute to the overall community.
 Residents will learn specific life and vocational skills by participating in various departments throughout our campus, including our social enterprises.
 Community assignments boost individual confidence and self esteem; foster a sense of community and shared responsibility for personal and group success; and prepare people for success beyond TROSA’s campus.

 Education is a key component of our treatment program.
-Research shows the more education and training individuals attain, the more successful they will be at gaining and maintaining stable employment allowing them to return to their families and communities and to maintain recovery.
+Research shows the more education and training individuals attain, the more successful they will be at gaining and maintaining stable employment, allowing them to return to their families and communities and to maintain recovery.
 After six months in the program, TROSA requires residents without a high school diploma or GED to take an adult literacy or GED class.
-Other residents have opportunities to take classes on computer skills, relapse prevention, or interview and job skills space and time in the program allow.
+At one year in the program, eligible residents can apply to take college courses.
+Other residents have opportunities to take classes and earn credentials as space and time in the program allow.

 Call 919-419-1059 (or our toll-free number 1–833-408-7672).
 You can also email email@example.com and you will be connected to our team who can answer your questions and conduct your admissions assessment.